alexKleider/phInfo/README.md

 If so, look for a line that ends with ...ssh/known_hosts:7.
 Make a note of the number (in this case it's 7) and then delete the 7th line (or what ever number it is) in your ~/.ssh/known_hosts file.

+<a name="8piperror">8</a>

+During testing I encountered an error within the `pip install` command called from `pathagar-setup.sh`.
+Details can be found in the `pip-error.txt` file.
+The following script run after the failure, resulted in recovery:

+        ./pip-error.sh